aiskov/metrics-example/README.md

 1. Node exporter
 2. Guage of DB objects with low costs
-3. Quantile of timers
-4. MySQL datasource example in Grafana
+3. MySQL datasource example in Grafana
-5. Add references
-6. Add explanation(or reference to it) of scrapping periods, windows
+4. Add explanation(or reference to it) of scrapping periods, windows
-7. Add presentation

 ## Goal